iamskdev/mstore.com/docs/json-readme.md

 ## 🎯 Purpose

-This directory (`/firebase/data/`) contains all the mock (dummy) data for the "Apna Store" application.
+This directory (`/firebase/data/`) contains all the mock (dummy) data for the "mStore" application.
 These JSON files simulate a database and are crucial for local development and testing.
 The structure of this data is designed to be easily migrated to **Firebase Firestore** in the future.

 **Key Goal:** To maintain strict data integrity and consistency across all files.
 Please follow these rules carefully when adding or modifying data.